 Thank you for inquiring about lessons at Rob Knight’s Swim America (RKSA)!

-Swim America, opened locally in June 1992, is owned and operated by Rob and Chris Knight and has a staff of 14 part-time employees.
+Swim America, opened locally in June 1992, is owned and operated by Rob and Chris Knight and has a staff of 14 year round part-time employees.
 In addition to being CPR and First Aid certified all staff have received extensive training on the proper teaching techniques and Level I ASCA teaching certification.

 Lane 1- Continues to work on breath holding so they can front float.
 Back float, and advances to swimming (arms), front and back kicking.